 - Master of Science Degree in Nursing (MSN): MSN programs are generally a two-year commitment.
 Not only will you earn your graduate degree, but you will also be trained in a specialty of your choosing.

-- Northwestern State University of Louisiana Master of Science in Nursing
+- Saint Xavier University Master of Science in Nursing / Clinical Leadership

 - Grand Canyon University Master of Science in Nursing - Public Health (Bridge Program)